Optimizing the overall user experience and of an AI-powered women’s fitness app using OOUX & ORCA

 But Maha, once you’ve synthesized all these findings for optimization how will you fix them?
 And to that I say, optimization happens from the inside out.

-While half the team focuses on enhancing the logic for personalized training plans and recommendations, I’ll lead an Object-Oriented UX approach to address usability and flow issues from our research, testing, and audits.
+I led an Object-Oriented UX approach with my coworker to address usability and flow issues from our research, testing, and audits.

 OOUX audit - look at our screens more deeply and identify any unintuitive objects (masked, isolated, broken, or shapeshifter)